izivkov/gshock-api-esp32/README.md

 ***

-### 4. Connecting Your Watch to Set the Correct Time
+### 4. Operation

 Three ways to connect the watch to the server:

 1. **Automatic connection:** If your watch is set to auto-update time, it will try to connect four times per day and update its time.
 2. **Manual (time only):** For a quick time update, short-press the lower-right button on your watch.
 The watch will connect, update its time, and the display on the server will show the name of the last connected watch and the time of the last sync.
 3. **Manual with watch information:** Long-press the lower-left button.
 The watch will connect and update its time.
 Additionally, the server will display information such as the next alarm, next reminder, battery level, and temperature of the watch.

+The ESP32 display will automatically dim after 5 minutes and turn off completely after 30 minutes.
+Tap the screen to wake it and show the display again.

 ***